eatoin5hrdlu/Pygamelan/README.md

 Pygame Wii-mote musical project

 Gamelan (Balinese) music is most interesting for it's microtonal aspects, but it is based upon a pentatonic scale which I've developed a midi scale for.
 It has the word 'game' in it, so I decided to name this repository after Pygame and Gamelan music.

+The Midi and Wii initializations are in wiisound.py and the sample application is usewiisound.py (which imports wiisound)